|Nutrition Facts (per serving)|

 |Total Carbohydrate 14g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This broccoli casserole is very easy to prepare and bake.
-Buttery stuffing crumbs are spread over the top of the casserole, giving it an extra burst of flavor and crunch.
+This broccoli stuffing casserole is very easy to prepare, then just pop into the oven to bake.
+Simply mix condensed soup, mayo, and eggs with precooked broccoli, onions, cheese, and seasonings, then buttery stuffing crumbs are spread over the top of the casserole, giving it an extra burst of flavor and crunch.

-- 2 packages (10 ounces each) frozen chopped broccoli or broccoli florets (cooked and drained)
+2 (10-ounce) packages frozen chopped broccoli, or broccoli florets, cooked and drained

 Butter a 2-quart casserole and set aside.

 In a large bowl, combine the mayonnaise, condensed soup, and eggs; whisk until well blended.
 Add the cooked broccoli and then add the onion, Cheddar cheese, Worcestershire sauce, salt, and pepper.
 Blend well.